bal-code-camp-rest-oidc/documentation/camp-worklog/Day-2.md

 are using the [OAuth2 client credentials grant flow](https://tools.ietf.org/html/rfc6749#section-4.4) to get the token you need to register the client in the keycloak.

+## Lab 4
+In this lab we implemented a custom mapping and some unit and integration tests using Mockito as well as SpringBoot tests.

+## Lab 5
+In this lab we implemented OAuth2/OIDC tests using own self-signed JWT (instead of keycloak) tokens which makes testing much easier.

+## Lab 6
+In this lab we